Little penguin: Human interference

 Penguins are vulnerable to interference by humans, especially while they are ashore during moult or nesting periods.

 In 1930 in Tasmania, it was believed that little penguins were competing with short-tailed shearwaters, which were being commercially exploited.
 An "open season" in which penguins would be permitted to be killed was planned in response to requests from members of the mutton-birding industry.
 In the 1930s, an arsonist was believed to have started a fire on Rabbit Island near Albany, Western Australia- a known little penguin rookery.
 Visitors later reported finding dead penguins there with their feet burned off.
 In 1938 an account was given of a little penguin found with its flippers tied together with fishing line.

 In 1949, penguins on Phillip Island in Victoria became victims of human cruelty, with some kicked and others thrown off a cliff and shot at.
 These acts of cruelty prompted the state government to fence off the rookeries.
 In 1973, ten dead penguins and fifteen young seagulls were found dead on Wright Island in Encounter Bay, South Australia.
 It was believed that they were killed by people poking sticks down burrows before scattering the dead bodies around, though a dog attack is also possible.
 In 1983 one penguin was found dead and another injured at Encounter Bay, both by human interference.
 The injured bird was euthanased.

 More recent examples of destructive interference can be found at Granite Island, where in 1994 a penguin chick was taken from a burrow and abandoned on the mainland, a burrow containing penguin chicks was trampled and litter was discarded down active burrows.
 In 1998, two incidents in six months resulted in penguin deaths.
 The latter, which occurred in May, saw 13 penguins apparently kicked to death.
 In March 2016, two little penguins were kicked and attacked by humans during separate incidents at the St Kilda colony, Victoria.

-In 2018, 20-year-old Tasmanian man Joshua Leigh Jeffrey was fined $82.50 in court costs and sentenced to 49 hours of community service at Burnie Magistrates Court after killing nine little penguins at Sulphur Creek in North West Tasmania on 1 January 2016 by beating them with a stick.
+In 2018, a dozen little penguin carcasses were found in a garbage bin at Low Head, Tasmania prompting an investigation into the causes of death.
+Also in 2018, 20-year-old Tasmanian man Joshua Leigh Jeffrey was fined $82.50 in court costs and sentenced to 49 hours of community service at Burnie Magistrates Court after killing nine little penguins at Sulphur Creek in North West Tasmania on 1 January 2016 by beating them with a stick.
 Dr Eric Woehler from conservation group Birds Tasmania denounced the perceived leniency of the sentence, which he said placed minimal value on Tasmania's wildlife and set an "unwelcome precedent".
 Following an appeal by prosecutors, Jeffrey had his sentence doubled on 15 October 2018.
 The office of the Director of Public Prosecutions said it considered the original sentence to be manifestly inadequate.
 The original sentence was set aside, and Jeffrey was sentenced to two months in prison, suspended on the condition of him committing no offences for a year that are punishable by imprisonment.
 His community order was also doubled to 98 hours.

-Also in 2018, a dozen little penguin carcasses were found in a garbage bin at Low Head, Tasmania prompting an investigation into the causes of death.